 It may seem like we’re talking about nothing but museums here but there’s a reason for that: Memphis is all about preserving history and everything that comes with it.

-This gorgeous building is home to different tours, lunches and even weddings, all those years on from when it was part of the Millionaire’s Row back in the late 1800s.
+The gorgeous Woodruff-Fontaine House Museum building is home to different tours, lunches and even weddings, all those years on from when it was part of the Millionaire’s Row back in the late 1800s.

 The cotton industry has influenced our everyday lives since before we can even remember and instead of shying away from that, we should be embracing it with each passing second.

-16 – Tour the National Civil Rights Museum
+18 – Learn about the American Civil Rights at the National Civil Rights Museum

 The civil rights movement is something we all need to learn more about and something that every school should be teaching – it really is that simple.